Student Success Stories

 I decided that I wanted to do even more traveling, so when I heard about Tiffin’s Study Abroad program, I knew I had to take advantage of it.
 Through affiliate programs that TU has set up, I got to choose from England, Austria, the Netherlands, Switzerland, and Thailand.
 Geneva, Switzerland was an easy choice for me due to its central location in Europe from which I could take the train or just a short flight to many famous locations.

-In the fall of 2008, I spent four months living in Switzerland and studying International Business through an arrangement with Webster University Geneva.
+In the fall, I spent four months living in Switzerland and studying International Business through an arrangement with Webster University Geneva.
 It was an absolutely amazing experience to live thousands of miles from home, speak a different language, and discover a whole new culture.
 I learned a lot about myself, including that I love public transportation, croissants, Swiss chocolate, and ancient architecture.
 In addition, I spent the weekends traveling to some of the world’s most beautiful cities including Torino, Nice, Monaco, Paris, Rome, the Vatican, Venice, and Barcelona.
 There is no way I could have seen so many sights without living in Europe for four months.
 I have changed so much due to this experience and am so glad that TU helped me to do it.